 Doing these things may seem expensive, but investing in this now will save the city and future generations considerable costs later.

 We must be prepared for the change that we already see happening.
 I support the continuing work towards climate resiliency in our infrastructure.

 Much of the work that needs to be done has to happen on a bigger level.
 I will work with our state legislators to support climate justice and carbon pricing that doesn't harm working people.

-I am proud to have received the endorsement of the Sierra Club of Massachusetts.
+I am proud to have received the endorsement of the Sierra Club of Massachusetts in 2019.